 If you already have an Etsy shop, you can import your items quickly and easily into your new Shopify store.

-Now is an insanely exciting time to register and launch your Shopify store, because Shopify has launched their Build a BIGGER Business Competition.
+Now is an insanely exciting time to register and launch your Shopify store, because Shopify will be launching their Build a BIGGER Business Competition very soon.

 All you need to do first is enter your e-mail address to start your free trial.